dapr/python-sdk/daprdocs/content/en/python-sdk-contributing/python-contributing.md

 When contributing to the [Python SDK](https://github.com/dapr/python-sdk) the following rules and best-practices should be followed.

-## Github Dapr Bot Commands

-Checkout the [daprbot documentation](https://docs.dapr.io/contributing/daprbot/) for Github commands you can run in this repo for common tasks.
-For example, you can run the `/assign` (as a comment on an issue) to assign issues to a user or group of users.

 ## Examples

 The `examples` directory contains code samples for users to run to try out specific functionality of the various Python SDK packages and extensions.
 When writing new and updated samples keep in mind: